GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 ## Integrate Twilio Verify with your flask application

-When a user first creates an account, they will have the option to enable two-factor authentication in their profile page.
+When a user first creates an account, they will have the option to enable two-factor authentication on their profile page.
 When they click the "Enable 2FA" link, they will be requested to provide their phone number which will be used to get a verification code.
 Subsequent logins will require them to enter the verification code before they can access their accounts.

 ### Integration table of contents